 Can I sell my life insurance policy?

-- Are having trouble affording premium payments.
+- You’re having trouble affording premium payments.

 How does selling a life insurance policy work?

 When you sell your life insurance policy, the new owner takes over paying the premiums.
 In exchange, they’ll receive the death benefit payout when you die.

 You’ll generally want to engage a broker to help you sell your policy, or go with an insurer hat buys life insurance policies regularly.
 While you can sell your policy directly to another individual, it can be difficult to find a buyer and navigate legalities without help.

 Once you’ve signed over your policy, you’re no longer responsible for paying any premiums.
 You may need to check in with the buyer occasionally to let them know you’re still alive.

 The steps to selling a life insurance policy

 If you’re ready for a life settlement, these are the steps:

 - Double-check your state’s laws and insurer’s guidelines.
 They may impose rules as to when and whether you can sell your policy.
 For example, you may need to be over 65, or have a policy worth at least $100,000.

 - Find a buyer.
 If you’re looking to bypass brokerage fees, you can either find a buyer or opt for a life settlement provider to connect you with potential buyers.